 Cats associate the concept of grooming with love and belonging.
 As little kittens, their mama cats meticulously groom kittens' coats, extracting every single miscellaneous thing that might be lingering around.
 As you scratch their back, your cat licks when scratched to nurture the connection you share.
 Your cat might be expressing to you that they feel secure and peaceful in your presence, essentially telling you that you're swell.
 It could even be their way of exchanging personal odors with you -- and therefore labeling you as being theirs and only theirs, in an effort to claim their territory -- you!
 Remember, as sweet as they are, felines can sometimes be highly territorial and possessive creatures.

 Video of the Day

-Sign of Respect
+Sign of respect

-By licking you as you scratch his back, your cat might even be conveying to you that you're the head honcho around these parts, in charge of it all.
+A cat licks when scratched as a means to convey to you that you're the head honcho around these parts, in charge of it all.
 Dogs frequently partake in this type of licking, too.
-Your cat might not only be expressing that he enjoys your company, but that he truly respects you, too.
+Your cat might not only be expressing that they enjoy your company, but that they truly respect you, too.

 Always be watchful of any potentially immoderate licking actions, whether they're directed toward you or another person or random objects in your home.
 Inordinate licking behavior can sometimes signify emotional issues in pets, including frustration and tedium due to insufficient social interaction.
 If you're worried in any way about your cat's licking behavior, take him to a veterinarian immediately.
 A veterinarian might recommend a variety of management options for your cutie, and might even recommend that your cat meet with a professional expert in animal behavior.